Brussel sprouts are one of those good for you foods that we should all be eating more of.

-Essentially brussels sprouts are mini cabbages.
+Essentially brussel sprouts are mini cabbages.
 And traditionally they are cooked either steamed, boiled, or broiled.

 The problem is that this vegetable can get a bit dry and well, if you are not a cabbage or brussels sprouts lover – then convincing yourself to eat them can be a chore.

-I have seen prepackaged shredded brussels sprouts in the produce section of the supermarket.
+I have seen prepackaged shredded brussel sprouts in the produce section of the supermarket.
 If you are strapped for time, this is the way to go.

 But if you prefer something closer to fresh, buy yourself a large stalk with the sprouts still attached and follow these instructions for shredding brussels sprouts yourself.